Killing of Iryna Zarutska: Reactions

+Local

 Zarutska's death raised concerns about the safety of Charlotte's Lynx Blue Line.
 Charlotte City Council member Edwin Peacock III stressed fragile public trust and urged CATS and CMPD to review security.
 CATS confirmed the train operator followed protocol, holding the train until police arrived.
-On September 5, 2025, CATS released surveillance video of the stabbing.
+On September 5, 2025, CATS released surveillance video of the stabbing, which soon went viral online.
 Following the killing, local officials and the district attorney publicly discussed gaps in Mecklenburg County's mental health and justice systems, using the case as an example in debates over how courts handle defendants with serious mental illness.
 Mayor Vi Lyles called the killing "senseless and tragic", and urged respect for the victim's family as the investigation continued.

 Multiple Charlotte City Council officials and candidates in the 2025 Charlotte mayoral election called for greater action to ensure safety on public transit.
 Dimple Ajmera, another member of Charlotte City Council, said of the crime, "Clearly, our current safety policies are not enough", and expressed concern that fear of crime in the transportation system might affect an upcoming referendum to expand the city's light rail system.
 CATS said it would seek to increase fare inspections, install new ticket validators, and expand security staffing on trains and platforms.
 On September 22, Charlotte City Council agreed to expand the scope of Professional Police Services LLC, a private security contractor appointed to carry out safety monitoring on the Lynx Blue Line, to include sidewalks and other areas adjacent to transit centers.
+In December 2025, WBTV reported on safety concerns around the Blue Line in the context of a further stabbing, noting that CATS data showed a 10% decline in Blue Line passenger numbers in September 2025, followed by an 8% decline in October 2025.
+In February 2026, an audit by the Federal Transit Administration was released that identified 18 areas of non-compliance with federal requirements by CATS and required CATS to submit a corrective action plan within 30 days.
+In June 2026, CATS published data showing a year-on-year reduction in crime on the Blue Line.